 In Australia, World Bipolar Day is observed through various activities aimed at raising understanding about bipolar disorders and reducing the social stigma surrounding them.
 These range from educational seminars and conferences, public awareness campaigns on social media platforms, to fundraising events for mental health charities.
 World Bipolar Day takes place every 30th of March, and more importantly, call for an inclusive society where individuals with bipolar disorder can live without prejudice or discrimination.

-Facts about World Bipolar Day
+Top 10 Facts for 2026 World Bipolar Day in Australia

 In the News and Trending in Australia for World Bipolar Day